Keratinophyton durum: Morphology and growth

 In laboratory, this fungus can be grown on 2% malt agar, potato-carrot agar (PCA), phytone yeast extract agar (PYE) and yeast-starch agar (YpSs) growth mediums.
 On 2% malt agar, post 2-week incubation, K.durum colonies reach up to 35–40 mm in diameter.
 Colonies appear fluffy and white but have uneven growth.
 Mostly thinly spread colonies are denser at the centre and can reach 2 mm in height.
 Hyphae are usually branched, hyaline, smooth-walled and septate.
 Colonies also contain aleurioconidia.
 On potato-carrot agar (PCA), rapid growth is observed at 25 °C. Within 14 days of PCA culturing, circular colonies measuring 53–67 mm in diameter can be seen.
 Initial colonies appear white, but later on change their color and appear greenish grey.
 In this growth media, resulting ascomata are scattered and there is limited production of conidia.
 On phytone yeast extract agar (PYE), fungus grows rapidly into white-yellowish white colonies.
 While conidiogenesis is prominent, ascomata are not produced.
 On YpSs growth medium, under dark conditions and 28 °C, it grows at the rate of 2–3 mm per day.
 Cream-coloured colonies with smooth, septate, hyaline hyphae can be observed.
-Hyphae are thin-walled and wide, measuring 1.7–2.5 µm in width.
+Hyphae are thin-walled and wide, measuring 1.7–2.5 μm in width.
 Ascoma maturation can be observed in 20–23 days.
-Acomata are encased in round, dark-brown aerial mycelium measuring 500–1050 µm in diameter.
+Acomata are encased in round, dark-brown aerial mycelium measuring 500–1050 μm in diameter.

-Additionally, the fungus can be isolated using hair-baiting technique and followed by incubation on Sabouraud’s dextrose agar (SDA).
-Isolation using Sabouraud’s dextrose agar supplemented with (50 mg/L) chloramphenicol and cycloheximide (500 mg/L), requires 5–10 day, room temperature incubation.
+Additionally, the fungus can be isolated using a hair-baiting technique and followed by incubation on Sabouraud's dextrose agar (SDA).
+Isolation using Sabouraud's dextrose agar supplemented with (50 mg/L) chloramphenicol and cycloheximide (500 mg/L), requires 5–10 day, room temperature incubation.
 Similarly, hair baiting technique involving sterile human or horse hair can also be used to isolate this fungus from wet soils (rivers and lakes).
 Pocket-like surface erosion in human hair caused by this fungus can be observed under a light microscope following staining with lactophenol cotton blue.